Table of Contents

 TL;DR: The Unseen Amyloid Burden

-- A Mass Casualty Event: Neuroscientist Kevin McCairn, Ph.D., has publicly characterized the ongoing health crisis as a "Mass Casualty Event" (#MCE), driven by a novel amyloid pathology.
-(McCairn, 2025) [Investigator report; Needs replication]
+- Mass Casualty Characterization [INV]: Neuroscientist Kevin McCairn, Ph.D., has characterized the ongoing health crisis as a "Mass Casualty Event" (#MCE), driven by a novel amyloid pathology (CONFIDENCE: MODERATE - credible investigator warning given established mechanism)

 Introduction: The Pathology They Told You Didn't Exist